-NON-EXECUTIVE PROPRIETARY DIRECTORS

-Name of significant shareholder represented or that proposed appointment

-welfare company that seeks to help eradicate homelessness.
+NON-EXECUTIVE PROPRIETARY DIRECTORS Name of director Name of significant shareholder represented or that proposed appointment welfare company that seeks to help eradicate homelessness.
 She is also a Director of PharmaMar, S.A., on the Boards of Trustees of Proyecto Hombre, COF Virgen de los Reyes and the Capacis Foundation, and chairs the Ebro Foods Foundation.
+Tabal annah an a

-Total number of proprietary directors 8

-% of board 57.14
+Total number of proprietary directors 8 % of board 57.14